Note: As a subsidiary of

-This programme comprising 360 credits.
+This programme consists of 360 credits.
+The course

 Semester one: To start with we will help set you up for study and enable you to see the types of careers available in direct relation to the content of the degree.
 You will explore each creative area – illustration, photography, filmmaking, design and 3D/animation - then choose your three favourite for the rest of the year.